The downsizing superannuation measure is a powerful tool for freeing up equity in your home and growing your retirement savings.

 If your dates are looking line-ball, be aware that it is generally calculated from the settlement date rather than the sale or auction date.

-So, if you bought your house at auction on 28 February 2011 but didn’t settle until 30 April 2011, you will be eligible for the downsizer measure from 30 April 2021.
+So, if you bought your house at auction on 28 February 2011 but didn’t settle until 30 April 2011, you were eligible for the downsizer measure from 30 April 2021.

 It’s worth noting that you can only use the downsizer measure once in your life, even if you sell your downsized home later.